International Civil Aviation Organization: Air Navigation Commission

 The Air Navigation Commission (ANC) is the ICAO Council technical executive body in charge of 17 of the 19 Annexes to the Chicago Convention.
-ANC develops and recommend ICAO minimal standards that are related to these Annexes.
+ANC develops and recommends ICAO minimal standards that are related to these Annexes.
 To review and/or finalize the ongoing developments the commission meets for three sessions per year.
 Each session normally considers a number of documents being developments of ANC expert Panels.
 The ANC is composed of nineteen commissioners nominated by ICAO States in various aviation domains.
 However, legally these commissioners do not represent the interest of their State or any particular State or region.
-They have to conduct independently in the interest of the entire international civil aviation community.
+They have to conduct themselves independently in the interest of the entire international civil aviation community.
 Additionally, several other representatives from ICAO States and up to eight members from the civil aviation industry may be invited to take part in ANC meetings as observers.

 Standards

 ICAO also standardizes certain functions for use in the airline industry, such as the Aeronautical Message Handling System (AMHS).
 This makes it a standards organization.

 Each country should have an accessible Aeronautical Information Publication (AIP), based on standards defined by ICAO, containing information essential to air navigation.
 Countries are required to update their AIP manuals every 28 days and so provide definitive regulations, procedures and information for each country about airspace and airports.
 ICAO's standards also dictate that temporary hazards to aircraft must be regularly published using NOTAMs.

 ICAO defines an International Standard Atmosphere (also known as ICAO Standard Atmosphere), a model of the standard variation of pressure, temperature, density, and viscosity with altitude in the Earth's atmosphere.
 This is useful in calibrating instruments and designing aircraft.
 The standardized pressure is also used in calibrating instruments in-flight, particularly above the transition altitude.

 ICAO is active in infrastructure management, including communication, navigation and surveillance / air traffic management (CNS/ATM) systems, which employ digital technologies (like satellite systems with various levels of automation) in order to maintain a seamless global air traffic management system.